nursefly/braze-segment-debounce/README.md

 - `payload`: the data provided by the middleware
 - `options.fetchPayload`: an optional function to override `localStorage.getItem`
-- `options.storePayload`: an optional function to override `localStorage.setItem`
+- `options.persistPayload`: an optional function to override `localStorage.setItem`

 #### Returns